-Your home’s plumbing system usually works quietly in the background, but when something goes wrong, it demands your full attention.
-A basement floor drain backing up with poop is your system’s loudest cry for help.
+Your home’s plumbing usually works quietly in the background, but when your basement floor drain starts backing up with sewage, it demands your full attention.
 This isn’t a simple clog you can fix with a plunger.
 It means wastewater from your entire house has nowhere to go and is coming back up through the lowest point.
-Understanding the root cause, whether it’s a main line blockage, invasive tree roots, or even an issue with the city’s sewer, is the key to fixing it for good.
-This article explains the common culprits and provides a clear action plan.
+Understanding the root cause—whether it’s a main line blockage, invasive tree roots, or a city sewer issue—is the key to fixing it for good.
+I’ll explain the common culprits and give you a clear action plan to solve the problem.

 Key Takeaways